 While MongoDB Atlas out of the box allows selection of up to 50 shards, customers interested in more than 50 shards should inquire with MongoDB.
 Contact MongoDB Support.

-Atlas clusters use MongoDB's replication capability to deliver high availability.
+Atlas clusters use replication capability of MongoDB to deliver high availability.
 All Atlas clusters are either replica sets or sharded clusters where each shard is a replica set.
-For complete documentation on MongoDB replica sets and replication, see Replication.
+To learn more about MongoDB replica sets and replication, see Replication.

 Atlas applies the changes to each secondary node in the cluster.

 Atlas directs the primary node to step down to the secondary state and trigger an election of a new primary.

 Once the cluster has a new primary, Atlas applies the changes to the former primary node.